-CHOICE funding is under attack in the 2021 Session of the Indiana General Assembly
+CHOICE funding was under attack in the 2021 Session of the Indiana General Assembly

 People overwhelmingly say they do not want to end up in nursing homes.
 The CHOICE program helps protect the dignity and independence of our elderly and disabled and saves Indiana money in the long run.

-The Governor’s budget proposes to cut CHOICE nearly $5,000,000 in each of the next two years.
+The Governor’s budget proposed to cut CHOICE nearly $5,000,000 in each of the next two years.
 As of December 31, 2020, there is a statewide waiting list of nearly 2,000 people which has been increasing with state cutbacks due to COVID-19.
-This proposed cut to CHOICE funding will increase the number of people on the waiting list by 2,000 in the first year, and by another 2,000 in the second year.
+This proposed cut to CHOICE funding would have increased the number of people on the waiting list by 2,000 in the first year, and by another 2,000 in the second year.

 The population of older adults in Indiana is its fastest growing segment.
 One out of every five Hoosiers, or more than 20%, will be age 65 or older by 2030.
 In 2015, it was 15%.
 In these hard economic times, and with a pandemic raging, Indiana cannot afford to reduce its investment in home and community based services like the CHOICE program.